 Counselling Therapy Hastings

 I am a fully qualified and deeply experienced counsellor with a background in the Social Care field.
 Initially, I worked with children and young adults with emotional and behavioural difficulties for a number of years before qualifying as a professional counsellor.
 Alongside my private practice I continue to counsel young people (age range 18+) in clinic, and hold an enhanced (highest level) disclosure and barring service check (DBS).
 Since I began my counselling training in 1997 I have been working with a wide range of psychological issues.

 I often describe my counselling career as a vocation, motivated by a lifelong curiosity in people and their capacity to develop in positive ways.
 I have a passion for what I do and I think that translates in the work.
 I believe the quality of the therapeutic relationship, rather than any one particular theoretical orientation, is the most important aspect of successful work.
-There is nothing more satisfying to me as a therapist, than to see couples and individuals that I work with, live a richer life, and enjoy more fulfilling relationships with others.
+There is nothing more satisfying for me as a therapist than to see individuals and couples that I work with enjoy more fulfilling relationships with both themselves and others.

 I will encourage my clients (where possible) to keep a therapy journal, in which to record their thoughts, feelings and reflections during our sessions.
 It is well known that people who journal discover a higher sense of self-awareness and a greater freedom of expression.
 If you connect to what I’ve shared here, I invite you to explore my website further and contact me if you would like to take that next step.

 Qualifications & Training

 I attend regular, ongoing Counselling Supervision with a highly experienced, accredited Supervisor.
 I undertake professional training courses and attend monthly therapy workshops to keep my skills up-to-date and to learn of new developments.
 Since 1997 I have undertaken a broad range of therapeutic and certified counselling and psychotherapy training courses including: